flattenthecurve/guide/_content/en/01-context/09-relative-to-other-countries.md

-# Relative to Other Countries, US Labor and Healthcare Policies are a Perfect Storm for Pandemics
+# Relative to other countries, US labor and healthcare policies are a perfect storm for pandemics

 -   Zero universal guaranteed [paid sick leave](https://www.worldpolicycenter.org/policies/for-how-long-are-workers-guaranteed-paid-sick-leave)
 -   Even among those \*with\* paid sick leave, the covered time frame is often on the order of days, not the weeks adequate to account for